stunndard/goicy/README.md

 goicy is a small, portable and fast MPEG1/2/2.5 Layer1/2/3 and AAC/AACplus/AACplusV2 Icecast/Shoutcast source client written in Go.
 It is written to be extremely light-weight, cross-platform and easy to use.
+It is a complete rewrite in Go of my old source client called hz and written in Free Pascal: https://github.com/stunndard/hz

 ## How it works?
 goicy can work in two modes: `ffmpeg` and `file`.
-In ffmpeg mode goicy feeds audio files to ffmpeg which recodes them in realtime to AAC or MP3 format and sends the output to an Icecast or Shoutcast server.
+In `ffmpeg` mode goicy feeds audio files to ffmpeg which recodes them in realtime to AAC or MP3 format and sends the output to an Icecast or Shoutcast server.

-In file mode goicy reads and parses AAC or MPEG (MP1, MP2, MP3) files and sends them to the server without any further processing.
+In `file` mode goicy reads and parses AAC or MPEG (MP1, MP2, MP3) files and sends them to the server without any further processing.

 ## What files are supported?